FIFA Street 2: Gameplay

-The game is a street football game in which the player can take control of 4-a-side versions of national football teams in matches where the object is to win by scoring a set number of goals or points via tricks, or within a time limit.
+The game is a street soccer game in which the player can take control of 4-a-side versions of national football teams in matches where the object is to win by scoring a set number of goals or points via tricks, or within a time limit.
 In the career mode "Rule the Streets", one creates a player and competes in tournaments around the world to obtain "Skill Bills" to buy clothing and upgrade his rating.
-As the player improves, he can captain his own street football team and eventually become an international.
+As the player improves, he can captain his own street soccer team and eventually become an international.
 The best players have special moves often named after their nickname.

-Legends of football such as Zico, Carlos Alberto Torres and Abedi Pele are unlockable during the game.
+Legends of soccer such as Zico, Carlos Alberto Torres and Abedi Pele are unlockable during the game.

 The game has its own in-game radio station, presented by Zane Lowe formerly of BBC Radio 1 and featuring music by artists such as Roots Manuva, Sway, Pendulum, Editors and The Subways.